All Episodes

 It depends on the eggs that you buy, but yeah.

-They're organic, I would imagine in every way, right?
+They're organic, I would imagine, in every way, right?

 Well, yeah, I'm not giving my chickens anything weird, you know, other than feed.

-So they get pretty healthy.
+So they look pretty healthy.

 You know, they're refined chickens, so I'm getting refined eggs.